Personal Tax -> Severance or retiring allowance

 Income Tax Act s.
 60(j.1)

-If you are receiving severance or retiring allowance in relation to employment that was started prior to 1996, then a portion of amounts received can be transferred directly to a Registered Retirement Savings Plan (RRSP), so that income tax need not be deducted.
+If you are receiving severance or retiring allowance in relation to employment that was started prior to 1996, then a portion of amounts received can be transferred directly to a Registered Retirement Savings Plan (RRSP), so that income tax need not be deducted, and the amount is not taxable.
 This portion is considered an "eligible retiring allowance".
 The allowed transfer amounts are:

 The total amount transferred to the RRSP cannot exceed the severance or retiring allowance received.
-RRSP contribution room is not needed in order to do the transfer.
+RRSP contribution room is not needed in order to do the transfer, because it isn't treated as an RRSP contribution.
+It is just transferred tax-free into the RRSP.

 If the total amount transferred to the RRSP exceeds the eligible severance or retiring allowance, RRSP contribution room will be needed for the excess, which is treated as an RRSP contribution.